szymongamrat99/KLOE/Subanalysis/KchRec/README.md

 To reconstruct the charged decays registered in the KLOE experiment, the analysis porgram KchRec is used.
 It uses:
   - IV(ntv) --> vertices connected with two charged tracks
-  - xv, yv, zv --> vertices' positions
+  - xvOld, yvOld, zvOld --> vertices' positions
   - CurV, PhiV, CotV --> curvature, azimuthal and polar angle of the tracks for the momenta reconstruction
   - IP --> average position of the interaction point from Bhabha events.